ali00h/cron_job_onfly/README.md

 _Note: After changing ENV you should restart your docker container._

-### Log Report
+### Web interface
-You can see cronjob logs in web interface by open this url:
+You can see cronjob logs report in web interface by open this url:
 ```
 https://yourdomain.com/login
 ```
 The username and password would be set in ENV.

+In dashbord you can see the list of cronjobs and by clicking each one, you can see datetime of job events and response of them.

 ## Docker
 Just run: